WUSTL-Biol4220/home/labs/lab_13.md

 ##  Variables, operators, containers, and functions

 In this section, we will explore how to use Python variables, operators, if-statements, and functions in combination to produce complex outcomes.
-First, we'll review how these four programming concepts work, and what syntax they follow in Python, using the `ipython` console.
+First, we'll review how these four programming concepts work, and what syntax they follow in Python, using `python` or `ipython`.
 Then, you will be asked to demonstrate your proficiency implementing these concepts, by writing a Python script that prints responses to a series of simple questions.

 ### Variables